-In a recent tweet, Sunny Madra, Vice President of Ford X called out Tesla chief Elon Musk for the unfair tug-of-war between the Ford F-150 and the Tesla Cybertruck.
+In a recent tweet, Sunny Madra, Vice President of Ford X called Tesla chief Elon Musk out on the unfair tug-of-war between the Ford F-150 and the Tesla Cybertruck.
 The test was conducted by Tesla.

 — sunny madra (@sundeep) November 25, 2019

-It all started at the Tesla Cybertruck launch event on 22nd November at Tesla’s design studio where Elon Musk showed off the Cybertruck’s pulling power by pitching it against the Ford F-150 which is the gold standard in powerful pick-up trucks.
+It all started at the Tesla Cybertruck launch event on 22nd November at Tesla’s design studio.
+Elon Musk showed off the Cybertruck’s pulling power by pitching it against the gold standard of powerful pick-up trucks Ford F-150.

-It is since then many have claimed that the comparison was unfair.
-Automotive website; Motor1 picked this and argued that the tug-of-war was in fact not levelled.
-The Cybertruck which was in an AWD (all-wheel-drive) configuration was pitched against a base model Ford F-150.
+Since then, many have insisted that the comparison was unfair.
+Automotive website; Motor1 picked this up and argued that they hadn’t performed the tug-of-war on level grounds.
+In the test, they pitted the Cybertruck which was in an AWD (all-wheel-drive) configuration against a base model Ford F-150.
 The argument was as follows;

 Judging by the video, the Ford F-150 was a $30,000 STX trim with a likely 325 horsepower 2.7-litre engine — an unfair competitor to Tesla’s beastly truck that can go for up to $69,900 for a top trim tri-motor model.